seahorn/crab/README.md

 build/tests/prog-1
 `

-# Some notes for implementing new numerical abstract domains #
+# Notes for implementing new abstract domains #

-The main task is to implement the following methods required by the fixpoint algorithm:
+The main task is to implement the following API required by the fixpoint algorithm:

     static AbsDomain top();